2023 FIVB Men's Volleyball Nations League

 The 2023 FIVB Men's Volleyball Nations League was the fifth edition of the FIVB Men's Volleyball Nations League, an annual men's international volleyball tournament.
 The competition was held from 6 June to 23 July 2023, with the final round taking place at the Ergo Arena, Gdańsk, Poland.

 Following the results of 2022 Nations League and 2022 Challenger Cup, Australia were replaced by debutants Cuba in this edition.

 Finals host and home team Poland won their first VNL title after defeating the United States in four sets.
 It was the United States' third silver medal.
 Japan defeated Italy in a tie-breaker match and claimed the bronze medal.
 Paweł Zatorski from Poland was named the MVP of the tournament.

+Teams

 Qualification

 Sixteen teams qualified for the competition.
 Ten of them qualified as core teams which cannot face relegation.
 Other six teams were selected as challenger teams which could be relegated from the tournament.
 Cuba replaced Australia after winning the 2022 Challenger Cup.